-(3) We also hold a portion of the first lien senior secured loan in this portfolio company.
+- (3) We also hold a portion of the first lien senior secured loan in this portfolio company. - (4) The negative fair value is the result of the unfunded commitment being valued below par.

-(4) The negative fair value is the result of the unfunded commitment being valued below par.
-(5) The entire commitment was unfunded at September 30, 2016.
-As such, no interest is being earned on this investment.

-(6) Loan was on non-accrual status as of September 30, 2016, meaning that SLF has ceased recognizing interest income on the loan.
+The entire commitment was unfunded at September 30, 2016.
+As such no interest is being carried on this - (5) The entire commitment was unfunded at September 30, 2016.
+As such, no interest is being earned on this investment. - (6) Loan was on non-accrual status as of September 30, 2016, meaning that SLF has ceased recognizing interest income on the loan.